ozgungunaydin/geospatial/handling big data/0_readme.md

-in this folder, you can find some python scripts to handle geospatial big data.
+in this folder, you'll find some python scripts to handle geospatial big data.